omniti-labs/mimeo/doc/howto.md

     INSERT INTO mimeo.dblink_mapping (data_source, username, pwd)
     VALUES ('host=remote.host port=5432 dbname=sourcedb', 'mimeo', 'password');

 You will also have to grant, at a minimum, SELECT privileges on all tables that will be replicated with mimeo for all replication types.
 For DML replication types, it is required to create a schema on the source database with the exact same name as the schema where mimeo was installed on the destination.
-Also grant ownership of the schema to the source database mimeo user.
-For each table that will be a source for DML replication, TRIGGER privileges will have to be given to the the source database mimeo user.
+Also grant ownership of the schema to the source database mimeo role.
+For each table that will be a source for DML replication, TRIGGER privileges will have to be given to the the source database mimeo role.
 For example, the below commands are all run on the **source** database.

     CREATE SCHEMA mimeo;
     ALTER SCHEMA mimeo OWNER TO mimeo;